 The front door opens into a cosy open plan living room, with attractive quarry tiled wall with a slate hearth housing a woodburner, ideal for cosy winter evenings after a bracing walk on the cliffs.

-The small kitchen and neat foldaway dining table provide adequate space for a cosy meal in and there is even space for a washing machine.
+The small kitchen and neat foldaway dining table provide adequate space for a cosy meal in.

 There is a king-size double bedroom, a small twin room and shower room shared by all.